Who is behind NetJSON?¶

 L. Aaron Kaplan¶

-He co-founded the interop-dev group to work on networking software interoperability issues and contributed to get the work on the NetJSON RFC started.
+He co-founded the interop-dev group to work on networking software interoperability issues and contributed to get the work on the NetJSON specification started.
 He also helped to get funding from the CONFINE EU project.

 He currently maintains the OLSRd2 routing deamon and helds the position of researcher at Fraunhofer FKIE.